ice949/ice_berg_portfolio/README.md

-# Responsive Personal Portfolio Website
+# Ice-berg's Portfolio Website
-A great professional looking and fully responsive personal website to showcase your development portfolio.
+This is my professional looking and fully responsive personal website to showcase your development portfolio.

 ## Feature List and Screenshots
 ### [Visit Website](https://justine-imasiku.web.app/)